Supreme Ruler of Russia: Establishment

-Powers of Office
+Powers of the office

 The powers of the Supreme Ruler largely copied the pre-revolutionary Russian legislation.
 According to Article 47 of the Code of Basic Laws, “The Governor of the State relied on the Council of Government; and both the Ruler without the Council, and the Council without the Ruler cannot exist. ” According to article 48, members of the Council were appointed by the Ruler himself.
 The competence of the Council fell into "all cases without withdrawal, subject to the decision of the Emperor himself and all those that come both to Him and to His Council" (under Article 50, all matters relating to the direction of domestic and foreign policy).
 According to Article 51, “The Ruler has a decisive vote” when discussing all issues.

 According to the "Constitution of November 18, 1918", legislative power and initiative were carried out by the Supreme Ruler and the Council of Ministers “collectively”.
 The Council of Ministers was charged with conducting preliminary discussions of all laws, and not a single law could enter into force without its approval.
 At the same time, the Supreme Ruler had the right to "absolute veto".